AdobeDocs/primetime.pt-BR/help/programming/browser-tvsdk-2.4/ad-insertion/clickable-ads/t-psdk-browser-tvsdk-2.4-handle-clickable-ads.md

    }
    ```

-1. Adicione ouvintes de eventos para o início do anúncio do MediaPlayer, o clique do anúncio e as notificações concluídas do anúncio.
+1. Adicione ouvintes de evento para o start de anúncio do MediaPlayer, o anúncio clicado e as notificações concluídas do anúncio.

    ```
     <i>your_player</i>().addEventListener(AdobePSDK.PSDKEventType.AD_STARTED, onAdStarted);